alto777/LFSR/README.md

 for the math.

-Google "Psychtone" and "Triadex MUSE' to get a peek at my inspiration for this and a few more plugin modules I will write.

 The output channels are weighted sums.
 Any column of the shift register that is ON adds the knob value to the row output.

 The tap select buttons (blue at bottom) choose the feedbback bits.
 The gate is active if the gate select button is on (green) and the shift register bit is high in a given column.